justincranford/spring-security-webauthn-redis/README.md

     objectMapper.addMixIn(CredProtect.class, CredProtectMixIn.class);
 ```

 4. Issue: `SecurityJackson2Modules` seems to override typing, which causes an issue.
-I would like to understand how I can be compatible with it, instead of applying a laisse faire workaround.
+Applying a laisse faire override helped, but I don't think that is the best workaround, so I would like to understand how to fix.

 Workaround is override default typing after registering `SecurityJackson2Modules.getModules`.
 ```java